Notify us about filming

 Do you need to tell us about your film shoot?

-A police presence will be needed for any filming where:
+A police presence may be needed for any filming where:

 - there are likely to be public safety issues